Panama Canal Gatun Locks aerial view

 India–US East Coast Trade via Canal

-A significant portion of India's exports to the US East Coast and imports of US goods pass through the Panama Canal, making disruptions economically relevant to India.
+A significant portion of India's exports to the US East Coast and imports of US goods pass through the Panama Canal.

 🛢️